 Dr. Pye is a Founder and President of Viridis Graduate Institute.

-Dr. Pye is a leading voice in developing the field of ecopsychology as an educative approach to the interconnected challenges of our times.
-As an environmental activist and executive director for international marine nonprofits, Dr. Pye worked with numerous NGOs to co-develop the Eastern Tropical Pacific Biological Seascape Corridor with the Ministers of the Environment from Costa Rica, Colombia, Panama, and Ecuador.
-As an educator, Dr. Pye has led international conferences on diverse cultural issues such as Nature and Human Nature, The Mythology of Violence, The Aesthetic Nature of Change, and These Women: Honoring Women in Archetypal and Depth Psychology.
+Dr. Pye is a leading voice in developing the field of ecological psychology (ecopsychology) as an educative approach to the interconnected challenges of our times.
+As executive director for international marine organizations, Dr. Pye worked with numerous NGOs to co-develop the Eastern Tropical Pacific Biological Seascape Corridor with the Ministers of the Environment from Costa Rica, Colombia, Panama, and Ecuador.
+As an educator, Dr. Pye teaches internationally and led international conferences on diverse cultural issues such as Nature and Human Nature, The Mythology of Violence, and The Aesthetic Nature of Change.

-Dr. Pye has multiple publications in peer-reviewed journals and continues to contribute to the growing field of ecological psychology.
+Dr. Pye has multiple publications in peer-reviewed journals and continues to contribute to the growing field of ecopsychology.
 She is a member of the International Union for Conservation of Nature (IUCN) and the Commission on Education and Communication (CEC), European Ecopsychology Society (EES), International Society for Environmental Ethics (ISEE) and serves on the Editorial Board for Ecopsychology Journal.
-Dr. Pye serves on Harrison Middleton University's Humanities Advisory Council and is a board member of Project Satori that aims to provide mental health treatment services to sex trafficking survivors and their families.
-Dr. Pye is faculty at Viridis Graduate Institute, University of Santa Barbara (UCSB), and Pacifica Graduate Institute.
+Dr. Pye serves on Harrison Middleton University's Humanities Advisory Council, and is a board member of From the Heart Film Productions, and Project Satori that aims to provide mental health treatment services to sex trafficking survivors and their families.
+Dr. Pye serves as faculty at Viridis Graduate Institute and the University of Santa Barbara (UCSB).
 She formerly taught ecopsychology at Kaweah Delta Mental Health Hospital Psychiatric Residency Program.
-Forthcoming textbook: Fundamentals of Ecopsychology, Routledge in 2020.
+Forthcoming textbook: Fundamentals of Ecopsychology, Routledge in 2022.